Bayesian Invariance Modeling of Multi-Environment Data: Bayesian Invariant Prediction

 \subsection{Variational inference for BIP}

-Exact posterior inference (\Cref{subsec:exact-posterior-inference}) enumerates all possible invariant selectors, which is infeasible for large feature sets.
-Here we turn to variational inference \citep[VI,][]{blei2017variational} to develop VI-BIP, an approximate inference algorithm to estimate the posterior.
+Exact posterior inference enumerates all possible invariant selectors, which is infeasible for large feature sets.
+We therefore turn to variational inference \citep[VI,][]{blei2017variational}, which approximates the posterior with a simpler distribution, to develop BIP-VI.

-VI approximates the posterior with a simpler distribution.
 We posit a mean-field family of approximate posterior distributions of $z$:

 where $\textrm{sigmoid}(\cdot) \coloneqq \frac{\exp(\cdot)}{1 + \exp(\cdot)}$, and $\phi \in \mathbb{R}^p$ are the variational parameters.
 We then fit these parameters by maximizing the evidence lower bound (ELBO),